zaiisao/Documentation/en/Agora Platform/websdk_related_faq.md

 Safari on iOS does not support the dual-stream mode.

 ### Why can't I join the channel and why is there a WebSocket error and DDoS-like attacks?
-The `joinChannel` parameters of the Web SDK vary in different versions:
+The `joinChannel` parameters of the Web SDK vary in different versions.

-The join attribute of ChannelKey is added in Web SDK v1.12+: https://docs.agora.io/en/2.3.1/product/Video/API%20Reference/web_API_video?platform=Web.
-Web SDK versions earlier than v1.12 do not have this attribute: https://docs.agora.io/cn/1.8/user_guide/API/webrtc_api.html.
+The join attribute of ChannelKey is added in Web SDK v1.12+.
+Web SDK versions earlier than v1.12 do not have this attribute.

 ### Why can't the receiver switch to the low-stream video in h264_interop mode if the sender is using a Firefox browser?
 The low-stream or high-stream video setting is dependent on the browser, resolution, and codec type.
 Web browsers use an internal algorithm to set the stream.
 Therefore, the stream setting may not be according to your setting.

 ### During a live broadcast, why is there no video if the host does not set the transcoding stream in the AgoraRTC.createClient({mode:’interop’}) mode?
 In the `AgoraRTC.createClient({mode:’interop’})` mode, if the host is the sole host in the channel, the host needs to transcode before publishing the stream.
 Otherwise, there will be no video.
 To push the stream to the CDN, enable the `AgoraRTC.createClient({mode:’h264_interop’})` mode.

 Note: Agora charges an extra fee for transcoding.